+The reality of the Pine Forest Range is almost unrelated to its promise.
 Our camp site is in one of the most interesting parts of the range, with several springs erupting from the hillside, patches of aspen, seasonal wetlands, and it is within an easy walk of a large patch of mixed forest on a steep slope.

 Our camping area.
 Image from Google Earth.

 Some of the springs have associated wetlands, others erupt from rocky substrates and immediately form small streams.
 The result is a complex network of wet and dry ground, springs and streams, all leading down slope to the eventual creek that drains that portion of the mountains.
 All these habitat types, however, are severely damaged by cattle.
 The springs and ensuing streams are almost completely without riparian vegetation, the channels are down-cut with limited meander leading to drainage and drying of nearby former wetland.
 All these streams are large enough to be fish-bearing, but no fish are evident.
 Similarly, the landscape is essentially without amphibians that would otherwise live there.

 The view of a decimated spring and riparian zone, with Duffer Peak in the far distance.